cdiadhiou/MCW-Machine-Learning/Hands-on lab/HOL step-by step - Machine Learning.md

    ![In the left menu, the Endpoints icon is selected.
 On the Endpoints screen, the Rea-time endpoints tab is selected and a table is displayed showing the battery-cycles endpoint highlighted.](images/automl-deploy-best-model-03.png 'Deployed model endpoints')

-   > **Note**: The `battery-cycles` endpoint will show up in a matter of seconds but the actual deployment takes several minutes.
+   > **Note**: The `battery-cycles` endpoint will show up in a matter of seconds, but the actual deployment takes several minutes.
 You can check the deployment state of the endpoint by selecting it and then selecting the `Details` tab.
 A successful de deployment will have a state of `Healthy`.

 4. If you see your model deployed in the above list, you are now ready to continue on to the next exercise.